Nirmal2411-ds/Plagiarism-Detector-Web-application-using-NLP-and-Machine-Learning/README.md

 Preprocessing steps includes:

 *Tokenization:* Splitting the text into individual words or tokens.

-/n*Lowercasing:* Converting all text to lowercase to ensure the uniformity.
+*Lowercasing:* Converting all text to lowercase to ensure the uniformity.

-/n*Removing Punctuation:* Eliminating punctuation marks to avoid treating them as words.
+*Removing Punctuation:* Eliminating punctuation marks to avoid treating them as words.

-/n*Stopwords Removal:* Removing common words like "and", "the", etc., that do not contribute to the meaning of the text.
+*Stopwords Removal:* Removing common words like "and", "the", etc., that do not contribute to the meaning of the text.

+## Building the Machine Learning Model
+I have utilized the “Term Frequency-Inverse Document Frequency” (TF-IDF) vectorizer to convert the text data into numerical features.
+Subsequently, I have employed these features to train the model.
+Specifically, I have utilized a logistic regression model in this instance.

+## Creating the Flask Web Application
+To make our plagiarism detector easily accessible, I have developed a Flask web application.
+Users can input two text documents into the application and receive a plagiarism score through a user interface.